 Examination of a trade mark application occurs around four to six months after filing.
 However, examination can be expedited under certain circumstances, such as the applicant is about to invest substantial capital into the trade mark.
 If the Examiner accepts the application the trade mark is advertised and third parties are given a period of two months to oppose the registration.
 Providing no objections are received the application proceeds to registration, on condition that the registration fee is paid.
 If the application is not accepted then the Examiner will issue a report detailing the objections.
 A period of fifteen months from the date of issuance of the first Examiner’s report is provided in which time any objection must be overcome.
 If the objections raised by the Examiner are overcome then the application can proceed to acceptance.
 Alternatively if these objections are not overcome then the application will lapse.

 The registration of a trade mark means that the registered owner has exclusive rights to use or licence the trade mark throughout Australia.
 A registered trade mark can be sold with or without goodwill attached, therefore making it a valuable business asset and bargaining tool.
 In contrast unregistered trade marks can only be sold with goodwill attached.
-Once registration has been gained the exclusive rights to use the trade mark are perpetual, on the proviso that renewal fees are paid every 10 years.
+Once registration has been gained the legally enforceable exclusive rights to the trade mark remain available upon appropriate use of the trade mark and payment of renewal fees every 10 years.

 Trade mark registration is available in a number of countries and in many of those countries the Australian filing date may be retained if foreign applications are filed within 6 months from the Australian filing date.